top of page

 In the building's early days, it housed a church, serving as a focal point for community connection.
 Later, Ravenscliffe First School took up residence, educating generations until its closure in August 2000.

-Following the school's closure, the building underwent a transformation, repurposed as office space to meet the evolving needs of the neighbourhood.
-For years, it then served as a hub for professionals, before the purchase of the building was made in 2019 and DBR came in to make some incredible changes.
+Following the school's closure, the building transformed, repurposed as office space to meet the evolving needs of the neighbourhood.
+For years, it then served as a hub for professionals, before the purchase of the building was made in 2019, and DBR Investment Group came in to make some incredible changes.

 In April 2020, the renovations began, reshaping the space while still honouring its community roots.
 Through a year-long process, the building underwent a thorough transformation, unveiling itself in April 2021 as a set of 15 modern apartments, each boasting a blend of contemporary style and practicality.